SirSpunky/evennia/README.md

 * Building:
     * In-game object template database for easy creation and spawning of common objects and characters.
 See the ".db" command.
     * Random generation of whole areas using the ".generate" command.
 Random areas are setup through the ".area" command, using rooms defined with the ".room" command.
-    * Common scripts such as random movement and random messages are configured through normal attributes.
+    * Common scripts such as random movement and random messages are configured through normal attributes on objects and characters.
-    * Speech scripts triggered through keywords can also be configured through attributes.
+    * Includes speech script triggered by keywords that can also be configured through attributes.
     * Common scripts can include keywords such as $random_character, which will automatically select a character in the same room by random, allowing your NPC:s to address or target random characters in speech or actions.

 Todo: